Leica M9 vs TL2

 It is notable that the TL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not provide wifi capability.

-The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the M9 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the M9 and the TL2 have been discontinued, but can regularly be found used on ebay.
+The M9 was replaced by the Leica M Typ 240, while the TL2 does not have a direct successor.
 Further information on the features and operation of the M9 and TL2 can be found, respectively, in the Leica M9 Manual (free pdf) or the online Leica TL2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica M9 and the Leica TL2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.